toxinu/sofart/README.rst

     Database(str(path), str(mode), str(serializer)) : Path is database file path
                                                     : Mode is single or multi
-                                                    : Serializer is backend (json, pickle...)
+                                                    : Serializer like msgpack, json or pickle

 *attributs* ::